chungers/infrakit/docs/content/faq/feedback.md

 # Feedback

 ## Survey
-Please take a moment to fill-out the following Google Survey and help us shape the product: [Docker for AWS and Azure survey](https://goo.gl/forms/odVRD5wOARG8PrFI2)
+Please take a moment to fill-out the following Google Survey and help us shape the product: [Docker for GCP survey](https://goo.gl/forms/odVRD5wOARG8PrFI2)

 ## I have a suggestion where do I send it?
-Send an email to <docker-for-iaas@docker.com> or use the [Docker for AWS Forum](https://forums.docker.com/c/docker-for-aws) or the [Docker for Azure Forum](https://forums.docker.com/c/docker-for-azure).
+Send an email to <docker-for-iaas@docker.com> or use the [Docker for GCP Forum](https://forums.docker.com/c/docker-for-gcp).